Last updated on September 9, 2019 at 03:40 pm

 - Travel smart.
 Whenever possible, carpool or ride your bike (my favorite option when heading to the beach).
 Walking is always a great option too!

 - Cover up.
 It’s very important to wear sunscreen to avoid sunburn and reduce the risk of skin cancer.
 But when you spend time in the water, your sunscreen rinses off and those chemicals can bleach coral reefs and leave them susceptible to a debilitating virus.
-Try eco-friendly sunscreens like Loving Naturals or Badger Sunscreen.
+Try eco-friendly sunscreens like Badger Sunscreen.

 - Lend a hand.
 Volunteer with groups that focus on keeping our ocean clean, like Clean Ocean Action.
 Many organize ocean clean-up events, which help remove trash and give you a great opportunity to meet new people.